RaulCatalinas/Flutter-Theme-Manager/README.md

 # Flutter Theme Manager

-A simple, plug-and-play theme management library for Flutter with automatic persistence and zero configuration required.
+A simple, plug-and-play theme management library for Flutter with optional persistence and zero configuration required.

 ## Features

 ✨ **Zero Configuration** - Works out of the box with light and dark themes
-🔄 **Automatic Persistence** - Saves user theme preference automatically
 🎨 **Unlimited Custom Themes** - Create as many themes as you need with a simple API
-🚀 **Drop-in Replacement** - Just replace `MaterialApp` with `ThemedApp` ⚡ **Hot Reload Friendly** - See theme changes instantly during development
+🚀 **Drop-in Replacement** - Just replace `MaterialApp` with `ThemedApp`

 ## Getting Started